 - 1/4 cup (packed) brown sugar

 - 4 Tbsp butter

 - 3/4 teaspoon ground nutmeg

 2 Cut the sweet potatoes lengthwise and scoop out the insides into a large bowl.
-Stir in the brown sugar, butter, lemon juice, orange peel, cinnamon, allspice and nutmeg.
-Use an electric mixer (or by hand with strong arms) to beat until the sweet potatoes are completely smooth.
+Stir in the brown sugar, butter, lemon juice, orange peel, cinnamon, allspice, nutmeg, and salt.
+Use an electric mixer (or by hand with strong arms) to beat the sweet potatoes until they are completely smooth.